cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 What would happen if one of the two players has accepted the game by playing, but the other player has neither accepted nor rejected the game?
 You can address this scenario by:

 * Having a timeout after which the game is canceled.
 This cancelation could be handled automatically in ABCI's `EndBlock`, without any of the players having to trigger the cancelation.
-* Keeping an index, a First-In-First-Out (FIFO) list, or a list of un-started games ordered by their cancelation time, so that this automatic trigger does not consume too many resources.
+* Keeping an index as a First-In-First-Out (FIFO) list or a list of un-started games ordered by their cancelation time so the automatic trigger does not consume too many resources.

 What would happen if the player never shows up or never sends a valid transaction?
-To ensure functionality for your checkers application, consider:
+To ensure functionality for your checkers application consider:

 * Having a timeout after which the game is forfeited.
 You could also automatically charge the forgetful player, if and when you implement a wager system.
 * Keeping an index of games that could be forfeited.
 If both timeouts are the same, you can keep a single FIFO list of games to clear from the head as necessary.

-In pseudo-code: you add `timeout: Timestamp` to your `StoredGame` and update it every time something changes in the game.
+In pseudo-code add `timeout: Timestamp` to your `StoredGame` and update it every time something changes in the game.
 You can decide on a maximum delay: what about one day?

 Note that there are no _open_ challenges, meaning a player creates a game where the second player is unknown until someone steps in.
 Player matching is left outside of the blockchain.
-To incorporate it in-chain, you would have to change all models.
+To incorporate it in-chain you would have to change all models.

 </ExpansionPanel>